bresleveloper/angular-spfx/README.md

 import "../../../../inner-angular-elements/dist/inner-angular-elements/browser/main-I35CX3XL.js"
 ```
 2. in the ng proj `npm install @angular/elements --save`. if you run like this you get error NG05104, since scripts run before the "render" function that add the html. i could theoretically play with the main.js and add some timeout ect., but eventually angular elements solves it better with browser custom elements.
+3. this changes with or without standalone

+#### in case of standalone

-3. change main.ts like instuctions from here [angulararchitects.io](https://www.angulararchitects.io/en/blog/angular-elements-web-components-with-standalone-components/). here is the quick version (dont forget to change to the right element html tag!)
+change main.ts like instuctions from here [angulararchitects.io](https://www.angulararchitects.io/en/blog/angular-elements-web-components-with-standalone-components/). here is the quick version (dont forget to change to the right element html tag!)
 ```
 import { createCustomElement } from '@angular/elements';
 import { createApplication } from '@angular/platform-browser';